The Ghost and Mrs. Muir: Production

-Production

 Initially, June Lockhart and Richard Ney were cast in the roles of Anna and Miles Fairley, respectively, but Ney had to leave due to scheduling conflicts with another film, Ivy (1947).
 (Note: According to Lee Server's book Screenwriter: Words Become Pictures, Sanders' casting came about when Ney was fired for being inadequate in the part.)
 Darryl F. Zanuck, the studio production chief, had originally envisioned John M. Stahl as the director, praising his work on Holy Matrimony (1943) for its similar English humor and sentiment.
 Zanuck also considered Norma Shearer for the role of Lucy.

 Filming locations included Palos Verdes and Monterey, California.
 Some scenes were filmed in February 1947 on a beach near Stillwater Cove in Pebble Beach.
 Production was temporarily halted when Gene Tierney broke her foot, but she completed filming with a cast hidden by her costume.
 Charles Lang Jr. was brought in from Paramount for the production.

 Although Joseph Mankiewicz had a good reputation as a screenwriter, Philip Dunne says Mankiewicz's only contribution to this script was writing a couple of "excellent lines" for George Sanders' character.
 Bernard Herrmann, the composer of the film's music, regarded it as his finest score.